redalgorithm/Health-Organization-Full-Stack-Site/README.md

 Key things to consider for the next update:
 ______________________________________________________________________________________________________________________________
-*Need to implement strategies for XSS prevention
+*Need to implement strategies for XSS prevention  <br/>
-*Need to implement more secure handling of sessions *Database missing necessary locking strategies
+*Need to implement more secure handling of sessions <br/>
+*Database missing necessary locking strategies <br/>
 ______________________________________________________________________________________________________________________________

-If you would like to visit this site, feel free to copy and paste the following URL into your address bar: http://callisto.lasierra.edu/scurtis
+If you would like to visit this site, feel free to copy and paste the following URL into your address bar:<br/> http://callisto.lasierra.edu/scurtis